GaryJC/GarminWatchApp/data_samples/backendData/ReadMe.md

-Please access this website, to text the input https://lk-redback2.herokuapp.com/api/swagger-ui.html#
+Please access this website, to test the input https://lk-redback2.herokuapp.com/api/swagger-ui.html#

 Enter the demo input as I given